Work Expenses as Tax Deductions

 If you have office expenses, such as rent and clerical help, in connection with your investments and collect the taxable income on them, they may be deducted.

 You can generally deduct legal expenses that are paid to produce or collect taxable income or that you pay in relation to the collection or refund of any tax.
+These legal expenses can also be deducted:

 - Related to either doing or keeping your job, such as those you paid to defend yourself against criminal charges against your trade or business,